A heated look at vaccine opposition

 Today, almost 50 years on, there’s another problem to contend with: social media and the easy dissemination of untruths.
 In August 2019, the UK lost its measles-free status, and Vaccine Wars informs us that it’s not just in the UK where online anti-vaccination messages are spreading disease.
 In India, where measles remains a problem (more than 15,000 cases were identified in 2018), mobile phone ownership is increasing (from 401 million users in 2017 to an expected 829 million by 2022) and so is the number of people accessing Western misinformation that discourages vaccination.

 The programme also visits France, supposedly the most vaccine-sceptical country in the world.
 Many people here doubt institutions and public health messaging, and believe that pharmaceutical companies’ decisions to use “harmful” ingredients are driven by profit.
 However, in 2018, the French health ministry hit back and it is now a legal requirement for children aged under two years to receive 11 vaccines, or they will not be allowed to attend school.
-However, Vaccine Wars stops short of describing the impact that the new legislation may have had on vaccination and disease rates since it was introduced.
+The show stops short of describing the impact that the new legislation may have had on vaccination and disease rates since it was introduced.

 This legislation is precisely the kind that incenses anti-vaxxers and right-wing politicians, and Vaccine Wars suggests that opposition to vaccines often goes hand in hand with populist politics.
 “Populists argue that elites and experts work together to pursue their own interests, even when they harm the interests of ordinary people.”